tomjoht/tomjoht.github.io/_posts/2015/2015-07-28-learning-dita-scriptorium-course.md

 * The course lasts about an hour.
 Some of the concepts covered include topic types, tables, links, relationship tables, conrefs, and maps.
 * When you finish the course, it just shows all modules being complete.
 (You don't get a certificate or anything, which is what a lot of new technical writers want.)

+{% include ads.html %}

 ## Who created the course
 Multiple contributors put together the course.
 From what I could tell, the main contributors included:

 * Simon Bate
 * Sharon Burton